Polymer/old-docs-site/docs/polymer/polymer.md

       })();
     </polymer-element>

-Then use the element as you would any other, and data-bind it to a property that you can use to access it through Polymer's normal model-driven views templating:
+Then use the element as you would any other, and data-bind it to a property that you can use to access it through Polymer's data-binding:

     <polymer-element name="my-component">
       <template>